collinalexbell/HackMatrix/readme.md

 - Protobuf (`protobuf1`)
 - Base development tools (`basedevel`)

-This project still unfortunately has X11 cruft in it due to a semi botch AI slop migration that intended to add wayland support instead of replacing X11 with wayland.
+This project still unfortunately has X11 cruft in it due to a semi botch AI slop migration that intended to add wayland support alongside X11 instead of replacing X11.
 Will be cleaned up soon.
 - X11 (`libX11`)
 - Xcomposite (`libXcomposite`)
 - Xtst (`libXtst`)